 11. Night tour with folklore show

-The guide will pick you up at your hotel and will take you in a vehicle with panoramic views to visit the main illuminated monuments of the city of Budapest.
-After that it's time for the restaurant with a three-course traditional dinner with drink; during the dinner you will enjoy a typical Hungarian folklore show.
+The guide will pick you up at your hotel and take you in a vehicle with panoramic views to visit the main illuminated monuments of the city of Budapest.
+After that it's time for the restaurant with a traditional three-course dinner with drink; during the dinner you will enjoy a typical Hungarian folklore show.

-12. Day trip to Szentendre, an artists' village
+12. Day trip to Szentendre, an artist's village

-What is included in the Szentendre excursion?
+What's included in the Szentendre tour

-- A professional guide who will accompany you throughout the tour.
+- A professional guide who will accompany you throughout the tour

-- Tasting of the famous Lángos or Hungarian fried bread
+- Tasting of the famous Lángos, or Hungarian fried bread

 13. Private tour of the cities of the Danube Bend

-14. Day trip to Balaton Lake
+14. Day trip to Lake Balaton

-What does this tour include?
+What does this excursion include?

-- Transfer in a comfortable, air-conditioned vehicle.
+- The transfer in a comfortable and air-conditioned vehicle.

-- A visit to the Herend porcelain factory where you will learn how traditional Hungarian porcelain is made and, if you wish, make purchases.
+- A visit to the Herend Porcelain Factory where you will learn how traditional Hungarian porcelain is made and, if you wish, make purchases

 - A coffee on a terrace in Herend